BrownBiomechanics/Autoscoper/Documentation/user-interface.md

     * Selects whether to import/export the tracking data as a 4x4 matrix or as a list of x, y, z, yaw, pitch, and roll values.
 * Orientation: Row or Column
     * Selects whether to import/export the tracking data as a row or column vector.
-* Seperator: Comma or Space
+* Separator: Comma or Space
-    * Selects whether to import/export the tracking data as a comma or space seperated list.
+    * Selects whether to import/export the tracking data as a comma or space separated list.
 * Interpolation: None or Spline
     * Selects whether to import/export the tracking data as is or to interpolate the data using spline interpolation.
 * Translation Units: mm or cm